kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - The girl in this picture is very familiar, I don't know why yet.
 - I'm guessing everyone in Dénia and the Marina Alta region knows this man.
 - Gloria the receptionist could very well be a close relation of this man, maybe his sister even.
+- I remember Samuel telling me about Gloria's brother Ivan, and how terrible he was.
+- So I think his name is Ivan.

 ### Dark thick-curly-haired deep-set man